 Hudson's downtown shopping district, along Main Street, is listed on the National Register of Historic Places.
-Among the 30 shops located there are the Learned Owl Bookstore, Hudson Rug Store, All Brides Beautiful, Jewelry Art, and the Land of Make Believe.
+Among the 30 shops located there are the Learned Owl Bookstore, Hudson Rug Store, All Brides Beautiful, and Jewelry Art.

 Just behind Main Street is a more recent development, 1st and Main.
-This area features dozens of national, regional, and local merchants, including Chico's, Coldwater Creek, Jos A. Banks and Talbots.
+This area features dozens of national, regional, and local merchants, including Chico's, Jos A. Banks, and Talbots.

 Hudson is known for its many, tasty restaurants.
 Among these are:

 - Tomato Grill